tidwall/tg/README.md

 ## Performance

 TG uses [entirely new](docs/POLYGON_INDEXING.md) indexing structures that speed up [geometry predicates](docs/API.md#geometry-predicates).
-It can index more than 10GB per second of point data on modern hardware, while using less than 7% of additional memory, and can perform over 10 million point-in-polygon operations, even when using large polygons with over 10K points.
+It can index more than 10GB per second of point data on modern hardware, while using less than 7% of additional memory, and can perform over 10 million point-in-polygon operations per second, even when using large polygons with over 10K points.

 The following benchmark provides an example of the point-in-polygon performance of TG when using a large polygon.
 In this case of Brazil, which has 39K points.